Tory leadership candidates clash over cost of living during second TV debate

 “Whatever your responsibility was in that government, whatever your place in that government was, Keir Starmer in two years’ time is going to hold that record against us,” he said.

-“We need to make sure we’re winning Conservative seats across the country, and even really good people lend credibility to the chaos candidate.”
+“We need to make sure we’re winning Conservative seats across the country, and even really good people lend credibility to the chaos.”

 Ms Badenoch said she was “not ashamed of anything we did” while she was in government and that they had “a lot to be proud of”.